Moving on Up: improving the employability of Young Black Men from Newham

 For more information, please email email@example.com or call 0203 376 8666, or follow our social pages:

 Moving on Up is working with the following partner organisations and individuals who share a common goal: to support young black men to gain access to career opportunities that meet their aspirations.

-The East London Business Alliance (ELBA) is a registered charity and membership organisation, with over 30 years of experience in enabling successful partnerships between business and the community.
+The East London Business Alliance (ELBA) is a registered charity and alliance of corporate and other partners, with over 30 years of experience in enabling successful partnerships between business and the community.